shikokuchuo/mirai/README.md

-Features efficient task scheduling, scalability beyond R connection limits, and transports faster than TCP/IP for inter-process communications, courtesy of ‘nanonext’ and ‘NNG’ (Nanomsg Next Gen) technology.
+Features efficient task scheduling, scalability beyond R connection limits, and transports faster than TCP/IP for inter-process communications, courtesy of ‘nanonext’ and ‘NNG’ (Nanomsg Next Gen).

 `mirai()` returns a ‘mirai’ object immediately. ‘mirai’ (未来 みらい) is Japanese for ‘future’.